Sedation Dentistry in Naperville, IL

 Visit Steps

-- Consultation: Dr. Brammeier reviews your medical history, discusses your anxiety level, and recommends the appropriate sedation type
+- Consultation: Dr. Brammeier goes over your medical history, talks through your anxiety level, and recommends the right sedation type

-- Pre-op instructions: For oral sedation or general anesthesia, you'll receive specific instructions about fasting, medications, and arranging a driver
+- Pre-op instructions: Before oral sedation or general anesthesia, you'll get specific guidance on fasting, medications, and arranging a driver

-- Day of treatment: Sedation is administered and monitored throughout your procedure by our trained team
+- Day of treatment: Our trained team administers the sedation and monitors it throughout your procedure

-- Recovery: For nitrous oxide, you're ready to go in minutes.
-For oral sedation or general anesthesia, you'll rest in our office until you're stable enough to leave with your driver
+- Recovery: With nitrous oxide you're ready to go in minutes; with oral sedation or general anesthesia you'll rest in our office until you're stable enough to leave with your driver

-- Follow-up: We call to check on you and provide post-procedure care instructions
+- Follow-up: We give you a call to check in and share post-procedure care instructions

 Helpful Tips

-- Tell us about all medications and supplements you're currently taking
+- Let us know about every medication and supplement you're currently taking

-- For oral sedation: take your medication at the exact time instructed
+- For oral sedation, take your medication at exactly the time instructed

-- Wear comfortable, loose-fitting clothing to your appointment
+- Dress in comfortable, loose-fitting clothing for your appointment

-- Do not eat or drink for the specified time before oral sedation or general anesthesia
+- Avoid eating or drinking for the specified time before oral sedation or general anesthesia

-- Arrange a responsible adult to drive you home and stay with you for the rest of the day
+- Line up a responsible adult to drive you home and stay with you for the rest of the day

-- Plan to rest at home after your appointment — avoid operating machinery or making important decisions
+- Plan to rest at home afterward, steering clear of machinery and important decisions

 Frequently Asked Questions

-Comfortable care is just a phone call away.
+Comfortable care starts with one phone call.
 Let us help you overcome dental anxiety with the right sedation approach.